Vitis Platform Flow Example: Adding a Raspberry Pi Camera to SmartCam’s Platform

 sudo cp /lib/firmware/xilinx/kv260-raspi/shell.json /lib/firmware/xilinx/kv260-raspi-dpu/

-Next, find facedetect’s preprocess.json using sudo find / -iname preprocess.json | grep facedetect, and then update the file found on target /var/lib/docker/overlay2/<id>/diff/opt/xilinx/kv260-smartcam/share/vvas/facedetect/preprocess.json to point to the correct xclbin /lib/firmware/xilinx/kv260-raspi-dpu/kv260-raspi-dpu.xclbin.
-We do this outside of docker environment because the docker container doesn’t have a text editor by default.
-Alternatively, you can launch docker container, install vi using apt-get install vim, and edit /opt/xilinx/kv260-smartcam/share/vvas/facedetect/preprocess.json from docker container.
-Note that you must loadapp before launch docker as shown below.
+Next, find facedetect’s preprocess.json file using sudo find / -iname preprocess.json | grep facedetect, and then update the file found on target /var/lib/docker/overlay2/<id>/diff/opt/xilinx/kv260-smartcam/share/vvas/facedetect/preprocess.json to point to the correct xclbin /lib/firmware/xilinx/kv260-raspi-dpu/kv260-raspi-dpu.xclbin.
+Do this outside of the Docker environment because the Docker container does not have a text editor by default.

-Execute the application with gst-launch, so that smart cam uses the Raspberry Pi pipeline on /dev/media0:
+Execute the application with gst-launch, so that SmartCam uses the Raspberry Pi pipeline on /dev/media0:

 sudo xmutil listapps